benheise/benheise.github.io/_pages/services.md

 ### Threat Emulation

 Threat emulation testing is a security assessment where I use real-world attack techniques used by various threat actor groups to bypass security controls in order to test and assess an organization's defensive monitoring and detection capabilities.
 It's similar to red teaming, but the techniques I use are mapped to a specific threat actor's history.
 First, a threat profile is generated using available Threat Intelligence to list the methods and techniques that an attacker has historically used against their targets.
-I then gather information about the targeted information systems, including architecture, layout, components, and purpose.
+I gather information about the targeted information systems, including architecture, layout, components, and purpose.
 I then attempt to identify vulnerabilities within the system using scanning tools, analysis of information systems and applications, and manipulation of software applications.

 The goals of performing a threat emulation operation are to:
 * Assess the overall security monitoring and defensiveness of client endpoints.